 As cities try to recreate wildlife habitat and restore native ecosystems, they struggle to procure appropriate plant material.

 Philadelphia Parks and Recreation has initiated the "Plants Make Positive Places Native Garden" program.
-The program trains park staff and volunteers to plant and manage urban tolerant pollinator friendly plants at recreation centers in parks.
-These plants not only beautify the sites, but act as native plant reservoirs, which help to increase PPR's propogation capacity.
+The program trains park staff and volunteers to plant and manage urban tolerant pollinator-friendly plants at recreation centers in parks.
+These plants not only beautify the sites but act as native plant reservoirs, which help to increase PPR's propagation capacity.
 The plants for this program are either divided or the seeds are collected to sow at PPR's Greenland Nursery.
 These plants are then planted at recreation centers and parks to expand native plant inventory.